 WHAT DOESN'T THERMAL-IMAGING DO?

 1. It cannot "see" through any surface or material.
 It is not "X-Ray" vision.
 Only SUPERMAN has X-Ray vision.

-2. It cannot diagnose a building defect.
+2. It cannot automatically diagnose a building defect.
 In untrained hands it can lead to some misleading and potentially wasteful findings.
 Operating a camera does not a building surveyor make!
 Anyone can attend a few courses and be released on the Public as a Thermographer but what do they know about building construction?

 3. It doesn't harm the building fabric or any personnel.
 Infra-red is not harmful.

-5. It doesn't mean the user is knowledgeable about building construction and building defects.
+5. It doesn't mean that every user is knowledgeable about building construction and building defects.
 Learning how to use a thermal-imager does not compensate for decades of building construction experience and knowledge.
 This is where we as Chartered Building Surveyors have an advantage.

 WHAT DOES THERMAL-IMAGING PROVIDE?